A journey of discovery and delight

 Explore your way with one of this morning’s Scenic Freechoice excursions:

-Tastes of the Côa Valley: Visit Casa Painova estate for a demonstration on how sweet almonds are produced and learn how these nuts are harvested and used in desserts and pastries.
+Village life in the Côa Valley: Visit Casa Painova estate for a demonstration on how sweet almonds are produced and learn how these nuts are harvested and used in desserts and pastries.
 Enjoy a tasting of almonds, olives and fruit products.

 This afternoon, relax as you cruise towards Pinhão.

 Wake this morning in Pinhão, set on one of the prettiest parts of the Douro River.
-This small village is surrounded by terraced vineyards and produces exceptional port wine.
+This small village is surrounded by terraced vineyards and produces exceptional Port wine.

 Freechoice: